 None of these platforms publish pricing.
 All three require sales conversations to get a quote.

 Khoros negotiates custom enterprise contracts.
 G2 reviewers consistently flag the platform as expensive, with contracts reportedly exceeding $100,000 per year.
 Professional Services, Strategic Services, and Product Coaching are sold separately.
-The SLA references tiered support levels, with the base level included and enhanced levels at additional cost.
+The business case for Khoros centers on support deflection: the Microsoft Power BI community saves over $1 million per month in deflected support costs, a figure Khoros communities routinely cite as the primary ROI justification.

 Sprinklr operates on committed-term contracts with no termination for convenience.
 All fees are invoiced in full upon execution and are non-refundable.
 If the customer breaches the agreement, they owe all remaining fees through the contract term.
 Implementation Services, Managed Services, and Active Data Retention packages are priced separately.
+Sprinklr is discontinuing self-serve products as of April 30, 2026, committing fully to enterprise-only pricing.
+The economic case for Sprinklr works when replacing three or more point solutions with one platform.

 Implementation and learning curve comparison